-While the Rosh (Hilchos Mezuza 16) writes that both the width and length of the room needs to be at least 4 amos, Rambam (Mezuza 6:2) and Shulchan Aruch (YD 286:13) writes that it depends only on the size of the area.
-Thus, the Shach (YD 286:23) and Aruch Hashulchan (YD 286:21) hold that one should affix a mezuza without reciting a beracha.
+While the Rosh (Mezuza 16) writes that both the width and length of the room need to be at least four amos, Rambam (Mezuza 6:2) and Shulchan Aruch (YD 286:13) write that it depends only on the size of the area.
+Thus, the Shach (YD 286:23) and Aruch Hashulchan (YD 286:21) hold that if either the length or width of the room is less than four amos, one should affix a mezuza without reciting a beracha.

 The Pischei Teshuva (YD 286:11) quotes the Chamudei Daniel who writes that one is obligated to affix a mezuza to a room that is less than 4 amos by 4 amos, if it serves a proper purpose (See Minchas Yitzchak 3:103; 4:92; Yechave Daas 4:51; Ohr Letzion 1:14).
 Nonetheless, R’ Ovadia Yosef quotes R’ Yosef Chaim Sonnenfeld (Salmas Chaim YD:105) and others who write that we do not follow the Chamudei Daniel (See Igros Moshe, end YD 1:181).